Liaoqitian/Rosenblatt/Node.js/Learn Node.js.md

 ## Review

-Awesome work!
-You’ve learned a lot about Node.js including:

 - Node.js is a JavaScript *runtime*, an environment that allows us to execute our JavaScript code by converting it into something a computer can understand.
 - REPLs are processes that **r**ead, **e**valuate, **p**rint, and repeat (**l**oop), and Node.js comes with its own REPL we can access in our terminal with the `node` command.
 - We run JavaScript programs with Node in the terminal by typing `node` followed by the file name (if we’re in the same directory) or the absolute path of the file.